WASH Crisis Explained

-LACK OF SANITATION: Eighty percent of rural Tanzanians rely on unimproved sanitation facilities, pit latrines without platforms or slabs, or in the worst-case scenarios – open defecation.
+LACK OF SANITATION: Eighty percent of rural Tanzanians rely on unimproved sanitation facilities, pit latrines without platforms or slabs, or in the worst-case scenario – open defecation.
 To prevent water and food contamination and the spread of disease, facilities need to be in place that prevent human contact with human waste.
 The improved facilities needed are pit latrines with a slab or composting toilets with flush or pour capabilities that drain to a sewer, septic tank, or an additional pit latrine.
 But most rural communities lack the necessary resources to build good latrines as well as the understanding of how unsanitary practices affect both personal and public health.
 Schools often lack access to adequate latrines for their students which can be particularly damaging for young women who end up dropping out because there is no clean, private toilet for them to use while at school.
 There is much work to be done to build these safely managed sanitation resources, and there is a need for proper education on why they are so key to creating healthy, thriving communities.

 LACK OF HYGIENE: Another major need in Tanzania is access to education and resources on proper hygiene.
 Seventeen percent of people have no place to properly wash their hands, and even when they do have hand-washing facilities, they often do not have soap and clean water.
 This is a major issue in schools where 84 percent do not have a proper place for students to wash their hands.
 There is a desperate need to help build these hand-washing facilities and give families the resources to practice good hygiene that will prevent health issues and diseases.